osgi/osgi.enroute.site/_appnotes/gogo-cmd.md

 ---
+title: Extending Gogo Shell
+summary: A primer on how to write commands in the Gogo shell
 ---

 Gogo is a surprising powerful shell in a very tiny package.
 It is used in virtually all OSGi installations that I meet.
 Newcomers to OSGi often love the shell to explore and navigate the environment.
 However, when I look at open source Gogo commnands they often look like: